dbader13/academic-kickstart/content/home/bio.md

 AI Hardware/Software Co-Design award.

 Dr. Bader is Editor-in-Chief of the *ACM Transactions on Parallel Computing*, and General Co-Chair of *IPDPS 2021*, and previously served as Editor-in-Chief of the *IEEE Transactions on Parallel and Distributed Systems*.
 He serves on the leadership team of Northeast Big Data Innovation Hub as the inaugural chair of the Seed Fund Steering Committee.
-In 2021, ROI-NJ recognized Bader on its inaugural list of technology influencers, and in 2012, Bader was the inaugural recipient of University of Maryland's Electrical and Computer Engineering Distinguished Alumni Award.
+ROI-NJ recognized Bader as a technology influencer on its 2021 inaugural and 2022 lists.
+In 2012, Bader was the inaugural recipient of University of Maryland's Electrical and Computer Engineering Distinguished Alumni Award.
 In 2014, Bader received the Outstanding Senior Faculty Research Award from Georgia Tech.
 Bader has also served as Director of the Sony-Toshiba-IBM Center of Competence for the Cell Broadband Engine Processor and Director of an NVIDIA GPU Center of Excellence.
 [In 1998, Bader built the first Linux supercomputer that led to a high-performance computing (HPC) revolution.]({{<relref "/post/20210426-linuxsupercomputer">}}) He is a cofounder of the Graph500 List for benchmarking "Big Data" computing platforms.
 He is recognized as a "RockStar" of High Performance Computing by InsideHPC and as HPCwire's People to Watch in 2012 and